raehik/old-blog.raehik.net/_posts/2014-08-29-ncmpcpp-key-configuration.md

 **M**usic **P**layer **D**aemon), which allows a good deal of configuration and looks okay too.

-However, I had some gripes (?) with key configuration. `ncmpcpp` allows you to bind a maximum of 2 keys to a command, which is nice.
+However, I had some troubles with key configuration. `ncmpcpp` allows you to bind a maximum of 2 keys to a command, which is nice.
 You can define a key by either the character (e.g. 'g', 'F') or a decimal value.
 But annoyingly, it doesn't explain where the decimal value *comes* from for each key.

-In a completely undocumented decision (?), it seems that **ncmpcpp's key configuration uses ASCII key codes.** So, if you wanted to bind the Escape key to the `key_quit` command (normally (?) mapped to 'q' and 'Q'), then you might follow this procedure:
+I believe it is *completely undocumented* that **ncmpcpp's key configuration uses ASCII key codes.** So, if you wanted to bind the Escape key to the `key_quit` command (mapped to 'q' and 'Q' by default), then you might follow this procedure:

     $ showkey -a # show ASCII codes